Gerald-TM/HNG_X_BACKEND_2/README.md

 2. cd into hng_backend_2 directory.
 3. Create and activate a virtual environment with the command  `pipenv shell`.
 4. Install requirements and dependencies with the command `pipenv install requirements.txt`.
-5. Run the local server with the command `python manage.py runserver`
+5. Run the local server with the command 'python manage.py runserver'.